triSYCL/triSYCL/README.rst

 triSYCL_ is an open source implementation to experiment with the specification of the OpenCL_ SYCL_ 1.2.1 and 2.2 `C++`_ layer and to give feedback to the Khronos_ OpenCL_ SYCL_ and OpenCL_ C++ 2.2
-kernel language committees.
+kernel language committees and also ISO `C++`_ committee.

-This SYCL_ implementation is mainly based on C++17 and OpenMP_ with execution on the CPU right now, but some parts of the non single-source OpenCL_ interoperability layer are implemented and the device compiler development is on-going for SPIR_ and SPIR-V_.
+This SYCL_ implementation is mainly based on C++17 and OpenMP_ for execution on the CPU, with `Boost.Compute`_ for the non single-source OpenCL_ interoperability layer and with LLVM_/Clang_ for the device compiler providing single-source experience on SPIR_ device.
 Since in SYCL_ there is a host fall-back, this CPU implementation can be seen as an implementation of this fall-back too...

 The parallel kernels can be executed in parallel on the CPU with OpenMP_ in the first range dimension, if compiled with OpenMP_ support or on an